Mahadji Shinde | |||||

 Religion | Hinduism |

 Mahadaji Shinde (b.
 23 December 1730 – 12 February 1794), later known as Mahadji Scindia or Madhava Rao Sindhia,[2] was a Maratha statesman and ruler of Ujjain in Central India.
 He was the fifth and the youngest son of Ranoji Rao Scindia, the founder of the Scindia dynasty.
+He is reputed for having restored the Maratha rule over North India and for modernizing his army.[3]

-Mahadaji was instrumental in resurrecting Maratha power in North India after the Third Battle of Panipat in 1761, and rose to become a trusted lieutenant of the Peshwa, leader of the Maratha Empire.
+Mahadji was instrumental in resurrecting Maratha power in North India after the Third Battle of Panipat in 1761, and rose to become a trusted lieutenant of the Peshwa, leader of the Maratha Empire.
 Along with Madhavrao I and Nana Fadnavis, he was one of the three pillars of Maratha Resurrection.
 During his reign, Gwalior became the leading state in the Maratha Empire and one of the foremost military powers in India.
-After accompanying Shah Alam II to Delhi in 1771, he restored the Mughals in Delhi and became the Naib Vakil-i-Mutlaq (Deputy Regent of the Empire).[3]
-Mahadji Shinde's principal advisors were all Shenvis.[4]
+After accompanying Shah Alam II to Delhi in 1771, he restored the Mughals in Delhi and became the Naib Vakil-i-Mutlaq (Deputy Regent of the Empire).[4]
+Mahadji Shinde's principal advisors were all Shenvis.[5]

-He annihilated the power of Jats of Mathura and during 1772-73 he destroyed the power of Pashtun Rohillas in Rohilkhand and captured Najibabad.
-His role during the First Anglo-Maratha War was greatest from the Maratha side since he defeated the British in the Battle of Wadgaon which resulted in the Treaty of Wadgaon[5] and then again in Central India, single handed, which resulted in the Treaty of Salbai in 1782, where he mediated between the Peshwa and the British.
+He annihilated the power of Jats of Mathura and during 1772-73 destroyed the power of Pashtun Rohillas in Rohilkhand and captured Najibabad.
+His role during the First Anglo-Maratha War was greatest from the Maratha side since he defeated the British in the Battle of Wadgaon which resulted in the Treaty of Wadgaon[6] and then again in Central India, single handed, which resulted in the Treaty of Salbai in 1782, where he mediated between the Peshwa and the British.

 Main article: Treaty of Salbai |